-There is more than enough parking at Tropicana Field for fans attending regular season games with 7,000 spaces costing $15-$30 per vehicle.
+There is more than enough parking at Tropicana Field for fans attending regular season games, with 7,000 spaces costing $15-$30 per vehicle.
 Rays parking lots are marked with official Rays signage and parking attendants wearing bright yellow shirts featuring the Rays logo and name badges.

 When parking on private property, be careful.
-Only park in legally permitted special event parking lots or you may be ticketed or towed.
+Park only in legally permitted special event parking lots or you may be ticketed or towed.
 Licensed lots must provide fans with a parking space on their private property.
 Legitimate parking attendants should be in uniform and will provide a receipt/ticket upon payment.
 If the lot or attendant/cashier does not look legitimate or cannot provide a receipt, fans are advised to find an alternate parking location.

 Do not park in lots that are signed as "Tow Away Zones," or in spaces that obstruct the normal flow of traffic, including sidewalks, right-of-ways, driveways, etc., or in front of fire hydrants.
 Vehicles found in violation of these areas may be towed or ticketed.
 Beware of self-parking or paying to park in improper spaces, such as on a sidewalk or other unmarked right-of-way.

 If you park on a city street, observe the posted parking restrictions, including timed zones.
 Also, only park in legal spaces.
-Don't block fire hydrants or driveways, or park too close to an intersection).
+Don't block fire hydrants or driveways, or park too close to an intersection.